backdrop-contrib/flickr/README.txt

 All selected by default.
 This info is concatenated with '-' separators and added as the link 'title' attribute.
-HTML is stripped, double quotes are removed (it goes into the title="[description]" attribute) and special characters are decoded (© turns into ©).
+HTML is stripped, double quotes are removed (it goes into the title="[description]" attribute) and special characters are decoded (&copy; turns into ©).
 If the title and description are identical, only the title is used.

 As a side note: The description is always included as the image 'title' attribute (shows on hover).
 If the description is not available the title will